Uniroyal Giant Tire

 On June 21, 1893 George Washington Gale Ferris, debuted his newest invention, a 264 foot rotating upright wheel, the now eponymously named “Ferris Wheel.”

 It only makes sense then that the Uniroyal Giant Tire, an 80 foot high, 12 ton wheel which doubled as a Ferris wheel should have debuted at the 1964 New York World’s Fair during the height of America’s love affair with the car.
 The giant Uniroyal Tire held 24 gondolas each carrying four people around the tire, all powered by a 100 hp motor.
 The interior of the tire is some 120,576 feet and were the tire to actually fit on a car, the car would be over 200 feet high.

-The tire received a makeover in 1994, adding a new –and rather ugly– hubcap, again in 1998 when a 11-foot high, 500-pound nail was placed into the half foot thick tread of the Giant Tire as part of a campaign for Uniroyals “Nailguard” tires.
+The tire received a makeover in 1994, adding a new hubcap (appropriate for the 1990’s), again in 1998 when a 11-foot high, 500-pound nail was placed into the half foot thick tread of the Giant Tire as part of a campaign for Uniroyals “Nailguard” tires.
 The nail has since been removed and put up for auction while the tire received a large, million dollar renovation in 2003.